Rioter who bragged she wouldn't go to jail gets prison term

 Ryan is expected to start serving her sentence in January.

-Also on Thursday, a Maryland woman who joined the mob’s attack was sentenced to three years of probation, including two months of home detention.
+U.S. District Judge Carl Nichols declined to impose the two months of home confinement that prosecutors recommended.
+The judge said Sanders’ military career was commendable service to his country, but also should have kept him away.

-Brittiany Angelina Dillon said her actions at the Capitol were “inexcusable and unacceptable.”
-She referred to Jan.
-6 as the worst day of her life.
+“In my view, his service cuts both ways,” Nichols said.
+“It should have been obvious to him this was a violent riot.”

-“I never want to step foot in Washington, D.C., again, and I love that city,” she said. “Ï don’t want to think about that day.
-It’s horrible.”
+Earlier on Thursday, a Maryland woman who joined the mob’s attack also was sentenced to three years of probation, including two months of home detention.

 The judge said she was troubled by statements that Dillon made before and after the riot, including her reference to law enforcement officers as “devils.”